resnostyle/techorati/README.md

 4. **Share:** Once you've built something cool, share it with the community by submitting a pull request.

 ## Let's Connect!

-Got questions, ideas, or just want to hang out?
-Join us on Discord [here](https://discord.gg/techorati) and become part of the Techorati community!

 Happy coding! 🚀